Disability parking permits are used to park in designated areas displaying the international symbol of access.

 Once you get your Australian Disability Parking Permit you can park in parking spaces that show the international symbol of access and may be able to receive concessions in most public parking spaces.
 Concessions may only apply where the sign or meter shows specific time limits.
 Concessions may vary depending on what state you reside in.

-Generally, the permit must only be displayed when the vehicle is being used to transport or by the individual to whom the permit was issued.
+Generally, the permit must only be displayed when the vehicle is being used to transport the person with the permit or being driven by them.
 It cannot be used if the permit holder is not travelling in the vehicle.

 It must also be clearly visible so that the permit number and expiry date are visible from the outside of the vehicle.